rabbitmq/rabbitmq-server/deps/rabbitmq_auth_backend_http/examples/README.md

 When the example is hosted on IIS, port 80 will be used by default.

+## ASP.NET Core 2.1 Example

+`rabbitmq_auth_backend_webapi_dotnetcore` is version of `rabbitmq_auth_backend_webapi_dotnet` designed for ASP.NET Core 2.1.
+It uses
+same concepts as parent project, but it also adds some static typing for requests and responses.

+### Running the Example

+Open the WebApiHttpAuthService.sln in Visual Studio 2017.

+First, configure RabbitMQ [authn and authz backend](http://www.rabbitmq.com/access-control.html) to use this plugin using the below config example.

+Then Build the solution and run it from Visual Studio.
+`Controllers/AuthController.cs` contains the authentication and authorization logic.
+By default All users get access to all vhosts and resources.
+User "authuser" will be denied access.

+### HTTP Endpoint Examples

+Have a look at `AuthController`.

+### Development Environment

+This example was developed using

+ * ASP.NET Core 2.1
+ * Visual Studio 2017 (Visual Studio Code)
+ * Windows 10

+It is possible to build and run service from Visual Studio using IIS or from Visual Studio or Visual Studio Code using cross-platform server Kestrel.

 ## PHP Boot Example

 `rabbitmq_auth_backend_php` is a minimalistic PHP application that this plugin can authenticate against.